 Think before you act

 Cut out or pull weeds occasionally.
 If your lawn is overrun with weeds, look for underlying causes to come up with a long-term solution related to your soil conditions, mowing or watering.
 Short term fixes such as pesticides, herbicides and synthetic fertilizers will only yield short term gains but can leave the environment with long‐term problems.
 If weeds become problem, we recommend using organic weed control by using natural weed killer.
 If you’re not sure where to start, get in touch with your local Clean Air Lawn Care franchise owner.
 They can help you build a preventative lawn care plan and then execute it with perfection.

 Sustainable & Organic Lawn Care Does Make a Difference

-Your yard may seem like a small plot, but the choices that you and your neighbors make have great impact on our environment as a whole.
+Your yard may seem like a small plot, but the choices that you and your neighbors make have a great impact on our environment as a whole.
 Each weekend about 54 million Americans mow their lawns; and the way we care for our lawns ads up.

 Try “greener” lawn care ‐ for the health of your family and for the health of our environment.